 Status is the distinguishing factor between convertible and non-convertible debentures.
 If you hold convertible debentures, you can enjoy either the status of being a creditor of the company or the owner of the company.
 On the other hand, if you hold non-convertible debentures, your status will be considered as the creditor of the company.

-Debentures as a source of finance are used by the companies which have regular earnings to service the debt, and also have a higher proportion of fixed assets in their asset structure that offers proper security.
+Debentures as a source of finance are used by companies that have regular earnings to service the debt and also have a higher proportion of fixed assets in their asset structure that offers proper security.